Schmaexxi/qm-bicycle-project-evaluation-v1.3/README.md

 ### Dependencies
 Make sure to run Python3.9 to be able to replicate this setup effortlessly.
+Feel free to choose whichever manager you like to install the packages.
 #### Pip
 ```
 python -m venv bicycle_project_eval